John Kewley (mine engineer): Snaefell Mine Disaster

 By 1897 the Snaefell mine had become increasingly difficult to work as a consequence of insufficient ventilation (the lowest depth of the mine shaft by this time being at 171 fathoms (1026 ft).
 This ongoing problem had become increasingly acute as the various levels were driven further from the main shaft.

 During early May 1897, dynamite had been used to enable the extension of the workings in the lowest part in order for the working levels to be extended and an inspection of the mine had been undertaken by the Government Inspector, along with the Mine Captain on Friday 7 May, the purpose of which was to ensure there was sufficient ventilation, with their findings being satisfactory.

 Miners had finished their shift on Saturday 8 May, and the mine was closed the following day, Sunday 9 May.
 Due to inadequate safety measures a stray candle had been allowed to continue burning which in turn set fire to a nearby pit prop consequently starting a fire in the shaft.
 The fire would have continued burning so long as oxygen was present, the process forming carbon monoxide which filled the lower parts of the shaft.

 On Monday 10 May at 06:00hrs, 40 miners reported for the early shift, 34 of whom were required for the shift, and began descending into the mine using the ladders which were lashed against the side of the shaft.
 As the miners descended into the lower parts of the shaft they encountered the poisonous fumes which resulted in immediate breathing difficulties.
 At once the miners began to vacate the shaft, those at the top were able to make their way out without too much difficulty, however others arrived at the surface in a state of near collapse and it soon became apparent that a large number of the miners who'd made the descent were unable to return.

 Despite being 65 years of age at the time, Capt.
 Kewley immediately organised and personally led the rescue mission, and with complete disregard for his own safety descended the mine shaft in order to render aid to any who might be living and to recover the bodies of the dead miners.

 On Saturday 15 May, Capt.
-Kewley and some other miners re-entered the mine in order to retrieve the body of Robert Kelly which was situated at the 130 fathom level, and where the presence of gas had made recovery impossible.
-As they descended the party became overpowered by gas which resulted in Capt.
+Kewley and some other miners re-entered the mine in order to retrieve the body of Robert Kelly, which was situated at the 130 fathom level, and where the presence of gas had made recovery impossible.
+As they descended the party became overpowered by gas, which resulted in Capt.
 Kewley having to be placed in the kibble in order for him to be hauled to the surface.
-Unfortunately, the kibble jammed in the shaft, and it took in excess of an hour before Capt.
+The kibble jammed in the shaft, and it took in excess of an hour before Capt.
 Kewley, in a state of semi-consciousness, could be brought to the surface.